RomanO3GIT/Product-Catalog/README.md

 ## Product Catalog

-This project is a React-based e-commerce platform that allows users to browse through various products such as phones, tablets, and accessories.
-Users can view product details, add items to their favorites or cart, and navigate through different pages using React Router.
+This is a comprehensive e-commerce application built with React and TypeScript.
+It allows users to browse, search, and filter a product catalog, view product details, manage a shopping cart, and mark products as favorites.
+The app includes several pages for product categories such as phones, tablets, and accessories, and it implements advanced UI/UX features like smooth hover effects, dynamic image scaling, and responsive layouts.
+The application also utilizes local storage to persist user data for the cart and favorites across sessions.

 ## Technologies Used
-React

-React Router

-TypeScript

-SCSS
+React: Component-based architecture for building the UI

+React Router: Navigation between different pages

+TypeScript: Static typing for improved code quality and development experience

+SCSS Modules: Modular and scoped styling

-Context API
+Context API or Redux: For state management of cart and favorites

+UI/UX Features: Smooth scrolling, hover effects, pagination, and product sliders

 ## Link to Preview